CubeZeero/AE_Scripts/README.md

 We have not written how to use this function because we believe the demand for it is limited.

-Please contact us for more details.
+Please contact me if you need anything.

 ## SpotifyCtrl